Security expected to be beefed up at World Cup

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: The International Cricket Council (ICC) is expected to take steps to beef up security around the World Cup following ugly incidents during the Pakistan-Afghanistan game at Headingley on Saturday.
+LONDON: The International Cricket Council (ICC) is expected to take steps to beef up security around the World Cup following ugly incidents during the Pakistan-Afghanistan game at Headingley on Saturday, writes Khalid Hussain.

 Several spectators were injured after clashes erupted in the stands between Afghan and Pakistan fans during Pakistan’s narrow three-wicket win.
 The authorities were forced to evict several spectators from the venue.
 The local police also made some arrests.